Unlock Exclusive Travel Secrets: Get Your Free Guide Now!

 The journey continues as Tioga Road leaves the national park and drops down into Lee Vining.
 Take time to go beyond the gate by taking a short side trek at Tioga and Ellery Lakes for more picturesque views.
 Make sure you stop at the one-of-a-kind Whoa Nellie Deli in the Mobil gas station for a few fish tacos on your way to end of road trust us, it’s worth it.

-Where to Stay for Your 2-Day Yosemite Itinerary
+Best Places to Stay for a 2-Day Yosemite Trip

 There are plenty of places to stay around Yosemite, but here’s what we recommend for this specific 2-day itinerary: